CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 11 [29 March 2020]/readme.md

     return sorted(list(ans))
 ```

 However my reference solution (in Java) employed a different approach.
-If we pre-compute the list of passengers with their seat location, we can then take each positive passenger and then, after extracting the coordinates (using a hashmap), we can add other passengers into the list in constant-time per query:
+If we pre-compute the list of passengers with their seat location, we can then take each positive passenger and then, after extracting the coordinates (using a hashmap), we can add other passengers into the list in O(log *n*) per query:

 ```java
 public static List<String> quarantining_passengers(List<List<String>> passengers, List<String> positive_passengers) {